LilyRose00/LettersOnLiquors/_posts/2020-10-12-gin-graphics.md

 comments: false
 tags: null
 ---
-*With the popularity of gin forever rising the need for eye chatching bottles and labels if forever increasing, how does a bottle of gin stand out from behind the bar?*
+*With the popularity of gin forever rising the need for eye catching bottles and labels is forever increasing.
+How does a bottle of gin stand out from behind the bar?*

 There’s something special about a Gin and Tonic, it's perfectly suited to every occasion.
 Suns out?
 Have a cool, crisp, Gin and Tonic.
 Long cold winters day put the fire on, sit back and pour yourself a refreshing G&T. Stressed?
 Go on.....Enjoy a G&T!
 That zesty gin balanced out perfectly with a bitter tonic water helps get rid of all problems!
 No wonder it was first used [as a medicine back in 1600s ](https://www.themanual.com/food-and-drink/a-brief-history-of-gin/) to treat the people of Holland that suffered with dyspepsia and gout.